CREATING SACRED INSTRUMENTS with Nigel Shaw & Carolyn Hillyer

 For seven years Carolyn has been carrying out all the preparation of skins for drum making in our small farm tannery.
 Every hide is sourced with great care and respect, from long-established wild herds that dwell on the high moors.
 We also prepare forest deer and feral horse skins for the leather that is used to trim the instruments and to make the drum beater.
-The workshop offers wild red deer skin laced onto medium size (16“) hoops.
+This workshop offers wild red deer skin drums laced onto medium size (16“) hoops.
 These skins have beautiful markings and a very good resonance for many different purposes: journeying, ceremonial, healing, drum circles or playing alone in nature.
-There will also be red deer or wild horse hide available for making a rattle shaker to play with the drum.
-Although this year we are not offering horse skin for making the drums, all participants will have the chance to make a wild horse rattle.
+All participants will also have the chance to make a wild horse hide rattle to play with the drum.

 BOOKING A PLACE:

-The weekend workshop place costs £250 for Flute Making and £265 for Drum Making (slightly higher due to increased material costs and ongoing support through our tannery work to Dartmoor’s hill pony protection project).
+The weekend workshop place costs £250 for Flute Making and £265 for Drum (and Rattle) Making (slightly higher due to additional material costs).
 Your workshop fee includes use of all tools, 2 nights camping, 2 vegetarian (vegan option) evening meals, all hot drinks, spring water on tap, roundhouse ceremonies, informal teaching sessions and Dartmoor walk.